Mills and McCann in 2003 - at the Gershwin Building on 50th St in New York City

 Someone New is the funny, heartwarming, sad, and truthful story about the relationship between the play's main characters Robert Harte and Katherine Keenan as they progress through various love and relationship phases.
 The 15 musical numbers in the play tell the story musically: searching for love in the beginning songs "Won’t", "Something New", "I’ll Love Again", and "Periphescence", finding love in the songs "I See Her", "Invite Her To Dance", "Keep On Dancing With Me", "A Gentleman", and "First Kiss", falling in love in the love trilogy "A Contract To Fall In Love", "More Than Anything I Love You", and "Behold My Love", and, finally, waning love in the ending songs "You Can’t Romance Her In Paris", "Manhattan Holiday", and the sad finale "It’s Not You".
-One song, "Out of a Job", was withdrawn from the play in 2004, reducing the final number of songs to 15.
 The book in its entirety, including all sheet music, was published in March, 2006 in Granby, CT, and can be viewed as a PDF file and downloaded by clicking on the button above.
 Initially called Something New, the authors changed the name to Periphescence (An Old-fashioned Musical) in 2006, and to Someone New in 2015.

 Scene 1: The kitchen of Robert Harte’s bachelor pad in Chicago

 Scene 5: A luncheon in Kansas City, MO two days after the wedding.

 Scene 7: Katherine Keenan’s work office a week later